Booking.com partner verification

 User research

-Understand partners’ expectations of communications and in-product experience around compliance tasks
+Understand users’ expectations of communications and in-product experience regarding compliance tasks

 Product development

-Collaborate with business partners to plan initiatives and refine product requirements
+Collaborate with business partners to plan roadmaps and refine product requirements

-Worked with PMs, designers, developers, compliance officers to create the customer verification experience
+Work with PMs, designers, developers, and compliance officers to build the verification experience

-Used email metrics, web analytics, and user feedback to inform and prioritise UX improvements
+Used email metrics, web analytics, and user feedback to get UX improvements prioritised

 Champion dynamic UX solutions that reduce operational costs and are future-proof